Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Single-Agent Systems

 There are several typical ANN models, such as restricted Boltzmann machines (RBMs) \cite{hinton2006fast}, spiking neural networks \cite{maass1997networks}, adaptive resonance theory (ART) networks \cite{grossberg1976adaptive}, autoencoder (AE) \cite{bourlard1988auto}, convolutional neural networks (CNNs) \cite{fukushima1982neocognitron}, growing neural gases (GNGs) \cite{fritzke1994growing}, ect.
 In the ANN, Nodes working as neurons are non-linear processing units receiving various signals and performing different processing steps, as depicted graphically in Fig. \ref{fig:ann}.
 Moreover, the AI agent's sensor states represent its properties for the input nodes, and the output nodes express corresponding actions and behaviors in the current status.
 The agent needs to learn a function that can describe its future expected reward (utility) based on the specific action or strategy in the given state.
 Due to the reward inverse proportion to learning error, the agent is more motivated to learn the actions with higher learning error until it gets the skill.
 Then, it will switch to another to learn based on its needs.

-Especially \cite{merrick2010comparative} proposes a neural network architecture for integrating different value systems with reinforcement learning, presenting an empirical evaluation and comparison of four value systems for motivating exploration by a Lego Mindstorms NXT robot. \cite{gordon2012hierarchical} introduces a model of hierarchical curiosity loops for an autonomous active learning agent by selecting the optimal action that maximizes the agent’s learning of sensory-motor correlations.
+Especially \cite{merrick2010comparative} proposes a neural network architecture for integrating different value systems with reinforcement learning, presenting an empirical evaluation and comparison of four value systems for motivating exploration by a Lego Mindstorms NXT robot.
+The value system is a multi-layer neural network.
+The first layers process sensations to transmit information to motivation layers for computing motivation values, and the reinforcement learning layers compute weight values to generate actions and update weights through Q-learning.
+The framework has a combined memory model for the value system and RL components, as well as computational motivation models to guide exploration and learning.
+Fig. \ref{fig:gnn_arch} shows the generic neural network structure used to compare different motivations in a value system.
+Also, \cite{gordon2012hierarchical} introduces a model of hierarchical curiosity loops for an autonomous active learning agent by selecting the optimal action that maximizes the agent’s learning of sensory-motor correlations.

 From the information theory perspective, \cite{martius2013information,martius2014self} presents a method linking information theoretic quantities on the behavioral level (sensor values) to explicit dynamical rules on the internal level (synaptic weights) in a systematic way.
 They studied an intrinsic motivation system for behavioral self-exploration based on the maximization of the predictive information using a range of real robots, such as the humanoid and Stumpy robots.

-\cite{makukhin2015exploring} recently proposed the value system of a developmental robot using the RBM as the data structure.
+Additionally, \cite{makukhin2015exploring} proposed the value system of a developmental robot using the RBM as the data structure.
 They use simulation to demonstrate the mechanism allowing the agent to accumulate knowledge in an organized sequence with gradually increasing complexity while hardly learning from purely random areas.
-From another angle, RL gradually becomes a popular and effective model for non-specific reward tasks \cite{merrick2017value}, especially combined with deep learning methods.
+As we can see, RL has become a popular and effective model for non-specific reward tasks, especially when combined with deep learning methods implemented in motivational systems modeling, which we discuss in the following part.